NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

     corr-kernel 21 21
     subpixel-mode 1
     subpixel-kernel 21 21

+Note that the ``corr-kernel`` option does not apply to the external algorithms.
+Instead, each algorithm has its own options that need to be set (:numref:`stereo_algos`).

 All these options can be overridden from the command line, as described in :numref:`cmdline`.